wernerschuler/Active-Directory-Tasks/README.md

 **Download ADManager Plus**
  - **Note:** An application used to manage AD
- - Login to a computer with an admin account
+ - Log in to a computer with an admin account
- - If having problem connecting to the internet
+ - If having a problem connecting to the internet
    - Change adapter options --> Ethernet --> IPv4 --> Properties --> preferred dns: 8.8.8.8 (Change this back once download is complete)
- - Download google chrome
+ - Download Google Chrome
- - Search and downloadad manageengine admanager plus
+ - Search and download ManageEngine admanager plus

 <img src="https://i.imgur.com/8ynmxYf.png" height="50%" width="50%" alt="creating a user in Active Directory"/>